sourceincite/randy/README.md

 ## What

 This is a pre-authenticated RCE exploit for Inductive Automation Ignition that impacts versions <= 8.1.16.
-We failed to exploit the bugs at Pwn2Own Miami 2022 because we had a sloppy exploit and no debug environment, but since then we have found the time and energy to improve it!
+We failed to exploit the bugs at Pwn2Own Miami 2022 because we had a sloppy exploit and no debug environment, but since then we have found the time energy to improve it!

 ## Authors